How To Run a Process Mapping Workshop

 In any case we recommend keeping it simple while asking the important questions.
 What, why, how, who and when.

 Practice with this before you start.
 By keeping it simple this type of process mapping will come naturally to you and your participants.

 Agree the title, scope and participants

 Don’t try to do too much at once so that your process mapping workshops aren’t too long.
 Think carefully about which process you’re going to map, where does it start and end.
 This is your scope and will help you determine who needs to be involved.
-If necessary break a large process down into smaller pieces.
+If necessary you can break a large process down into smaller pieces.